MELISSA BLOCK, Host:

 We are told to face our fears.
 If you have a fear of flying, writer Chris Bohjalian has a suggestion for you - actually, three suggestions - all books about plane crashes.
 Here's Bohjalian's pitch for reading about the thing that scares you.

-Nigel Farndale's "The Blasphemer" is a tale of an adamant atheist and his great-grandfather, a World War I deserter, but the novel hinges on a small aircraft that ditches near the Galapagos Islands.
+CHRIS BOHJALIAN: Nigel Farndale's "The Blasphemer" is a tale of an adamant atheist and his great-grandfather, a World War I deserter, but the novel hinges on a small aircraft that ditches near the Galapagos Islands.
 While Langewiesche spends his time on the flight deck, Farndale brings the reader back into the passenger cabin, where the panic and utter helplessness are palpable.
 I remember the way I opened my window blind when the fictional plane experiences its first violent jolt.
 Just like the fellow in the novel, I gazed back at the engine on my side of the aircraft and studied the wing.

 BLOCK: That's Chris Bohjalian.
 His latest novel is "The Night Strangers."
 You could find a lot more reading recommendations at our website.
 That's npr.org/books.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.